 The Boy, in general, doesn’t care too much for TV.
 However, the one show he actually watches and pays attention to is Yo Gabba Gabba.
 If you haven’t heard of it, it’s a kids show that airs on Nickelodeon, but also streams on Amazon Instant Video ( It used to be on Netflix, but we noticed a few days ago that it no longer is).
 It’s a fun show, featuring rock and indie bands that sing cute kid’s songs, and gives little lessons about being healthy and kind.
 There is a lot of singing, I think that is why he loves it.
 Anyway, I decided to make him a hat that looks like one of the characters, Muno.

+These darling crochet baby boat shoes look just like boat shoes or Sperry’s!
+Mama will love the trendy style and how soft and comfy they are for Baby.
 This post uses affiliate links, which means I earn a small commission from your purchase (click here for more info).
 Thanks for supporting Whistle and Ivy!

 This post uses affiliate links.
 For more info, click here.